augustoocch/augustoocch/README.md

 - 📖 Currently studying Java development and HTML-CSS!

 - ❤️ Blockchain enthusiast and technology lover!
-Wanting to perfom this habilities in 2022-2023.
+Wanting to perfom these habilities in 2022-2023.

 - 🇦🇷 🏴󠁧󠁢󠁥󠁮󠁧󠁿 From Argentina!
 Native spanish speaker, with a cambridge certification in english